jtblackk/Machine-Link/README.md

 # Unify
 Unify shares system outputs and inputs.
 It essentially lets you use your laptop and desktop as if they are displays hooked to the same computer.

-Still in planning stage.
-Likely not to be touched for a while.
-More important projects are taking priority.

 Roadmap:
 1. develop basic ui
 2. implement audio sharing